turingschool/mod-0-curriculum/workshops/annotations.md

 Annotating code is a great way to start to understand how code works and dive into code that you yourself did not write.
 One strategy to annotating code is to write **comments** directly in the code you are trying to deciper.

 Most text editors, like Atom, allow you to add comments in your code.
 You can highlight a selection and use `CMD + /` to turn your text into a comment.
-Conversely, you can start any line with `//` for Javascript or `#` in Ruby to indicate a comment.
+Conversely, you can start any line with `//` for JavaScript or `#` in Ruby to indicate a comment.
 You should see your syntax highlighting change to a different color when code has been commented out!

 ### Code Annotation Tips
 - Use code comments to add your annotations to code